Average But Inspired

 The Emerald paint went on smoothly and evenly, and I cannot wait for it to do its mildew-preventing job!

-Once I finished the walls, I moved onto actually painting the moulding and trim.
 For this I used ProClassic Alkyd Interior Enamel, which is a great paint that goes on very smooth (minimal brush marks), and has great durability and washability.
 When you’re going extra white, that’s important!

 As part of the One Room Challenge, this blogger is giving her dated master bathroom a bright and clean update!